telerik/blazor-docs/common-features/input-validation.md

 ## DropDownList

-The DropDownList always has an item selected - the first item from its data source, the item corresponding to the `Value`, or the `DefaultItem` the developer provides.
+The DropDownList always has an item selected - the first item from its data source, the item corresponding to the `Value`, or the item created from the `DefaultText` the developer provides (which has the default value for the type of the Value field - for example, `0` for an `int` and `null` for an `int?` or `string`).

 This means that for required field validation to work, the current item must have a `null` value.
 Alternatively, if you cannot alter the dropdownlist item model you already have, you can use range validation and set a value for the default item that is outside of the range of actual values.

 >caption How to validate a dropdownlist